Highpoint2000/webserver-scanner/README.md

 ![image](https://github.com/user-attachments/assets/355003fc-843d-4732-a15d-bad069814742)

-After activating/deactivating the plugin or making changes to the scanner.json script, the server must be restarted!!!
+After making changes to the scanner.json script, the server must be restarted!!!

 ## Important notes: